KeithCes/Bringers/Bringers/notes.md

 # stuff to do soon
-- modulate first and clean up firebase calls
+- error toasts
+- bidding on orders? offer on orders?
 - add stripe fee (no refund of stripe fee on cancel?)
 (MAYBE WE TAKE MONEY ONLY WHEN ORDER ACCEPTED???)
-- bidding on orders? offer on orders?
 - might be bug with incrementing? double check...
 - TESTING!!!!